RetroVortex/Judgion/README.md

 The main script implements the judging process for a fight.
 It assumes you already have trained models (at least the ones featured in Judgion).

 1. Choose which models will be used for the judging.
 Just enter the number associated with the judge in each list.
+You need to choose 3 different judges, although you can alter the number of judges in the "judgionLib/constants.py" script.

 2. You will be asked for the link to the stats page of the UFC fight.
-Copy and paste it on the terminal and press Enter,
+All fights can be found in the official [UFC stats page](http://www.ufcstats.com/statistics/events/completed).
+Browse the web, choose a fight, copy the link and paste it on the terminal.

 3. One JSON file per round will be generated in the 'test' directory.
-You can modify it if necessary; when all is set, press Enter.
+You can modify it if necessary; when all is set, press Enter again.

 4. All scorecards have been generated and a winner has been declared.
-You can check the round-by-round scoring in the terminal.
+You can check the round-by-round scoring in the terminal output.

 ### Json_Generator